Sublinear-Time Computation in the Presence of Online Erasures: A lower bound for online-erasure-resilient linearity testing

 Since $B$ is a basis, each vector $y \in \{0,1\}^d$ can be expressed as a linear combination of vectors in $B$ (with coefficients in $\{0,1\}$), that is, $y=\bigoplus_{x \in T}x$ for some $T\subseteq B$.
 The process $\cP^+$ sets $f(y) =\sum_{x \in T}f(x)$, where addition is mod 2.
 The function $f$ is linear and agrees with all values previously assigned by $\cP^+$ to the vectors in $Q$.
 Moreover, $f$ is distributed according to $\cD^+$, since one can obtain a uniformly random linear function by first specifying a basis for $\{0,1\}^d$, and then setting the value of $f$ to be $0$ or $1$ with equal probability for each basis vector.

 Thus, $\cP^+$ generates linear functions, $\cP^-$ generates functions that are $\frac 14$-far from linear with probability at least $\frac 67$, and the query-answer histories for any deterministic algorithm $A$ that makes at most $\log_2 t$ queries and runs against our $t$-online-erasure oracle $\cO$ are identical under $\cP^+$ and $\cP^-$.
-Consequently, \ifnum\journal=1 \autoref{cor:yao_2} implies the desired lower bound. \else the lower bound follows from Yao's Minimax Principle. \fi \end{proof}
+Consequently, \Cor{yao_2} implies the desired lower bound. \end{proof}

-\section{An Online-Erasure-Resilient Quadraticity Tester}
+\section{An online-erasure-resilient quadraticity tester}